Shrugged2/MuniBond/README.md

 This is setting up a large initial transfer.

 Then a series of timed drops that are claimable from an escrow account.
 Token is created for both interest payments and par value (face value) of the bond
 Main Publisher has a suite of settings that are in place to run a demo.
-Need to be removed for actual product
+Need to be removed for actual product.

-To DO:
+## To DO:

 Price Oracle
 Pith?
+Need to dig into Algorand compatible stuff

+Front End.
+Marketplace.